abport/color_palette_extractor/README.md

 3. Upload an image by clicking on the "Upload Image" button
 4. The extracted color palette will be displayed in a color swatch design

+## Dependencies

+This app uses the following third-party libraries:

+-   [Color Thief](https://lokeshdhakar.com/projects/color-thief/) - for extracting colors from images

+## How it works

+When an image is uploaded, the Color Thief library is used to extract the 20 most prominent colors from the image.
+These colors are displayed in a grid below the image preview.

 ## Features

 -   User-friendly interface that allows for easy image uploads